UNHIDE Agroforestry - A Knowledge Exchange Latvia- Sweden 2023-25 - Report - Page 12

 Managing the forest after the storm required

-unconventional help.
-“This was the trigger”,
+unconventional solutions.
+“That was the trigger,”

-Anders recalls, “for mental processes leading up
+Anders recalls, “for mental processes leading to

-to improved biological processes”, realizing that
+improved biological processes.”
+He realised that

-by browsing.
-Soon he made interesting observations.
+of being damaged by browsing.
+Soon he made